carlospramalheira/covid19/README.md

     "lethal_rate": lethality rate = deaths * 100.000 / confirmed cases
     "mortality_rate": mortailty rate = deaths * 100.000 / population

-    "*_chg": any variable with this ending is an absolute change from the previous day, new cases when applicable "*_pct": any variable with this ending is a percentual change from the previous day
+    "*_new": any variable with this ending is an absolute change from the previous day, new cases when applicable "*_pct": any variable with this ending is a percentual change from the previous day

     "days": number of days from the diagnosis of the first COVID-19 case